pmahnke/mahnke-cocktails/recipe/aunt_roberta.md

 permalink: "/recipe/aunt_roberta/"
 iconfile: aunt_roberta
 stars: 4
-base_spirits: "Vodka, Absinthe, Gin, Cognac, Crème de Mûre"
+base_spirits: "Vodka, Absinthe, London Dry Gin, Cognac, Crème de Mûre"
 youtube: "idnVFvygleU"
 description: "Known as one of the strongest drinks in the world, the Aunt Roberta is a lethal, multi-spirit concoction that famously contains 100% alcohol by volume because it utilizes no mixers like juice or soda."
 excerpt: |